11 Scenic Picnic Spots in the Blue Mountains

 Read more about Wentworth Falls Lake on the Blue Mountains City Council website.

-Facilities: BBQs, shelters, tables, playground, toilets, wheel friendly, dogs on leash (lookouts and walks nearby).
+Facilities: | BBQs, shelters, tables, playground, toilets, parking, wheel-friendly (lookouts and walks nearby). |

 4. Wentworth Falls Picnic Area

 The Wentworth Falls Picnic Area is located on Sir H Burnell Drive opposite the Jamison Lookout overlooking Jamison Valley.
-It’s a spacious picnic area, with various tables, barbecue facilities, toilets, and a carpark.
+It’s a spacious picnic area, with various tables, barbecue facilities, toilets, and a car park.

 What’s great about having a picnic at the Wentworth Falls picnic area is that you can combine a good feed with one or more of the many beautiful lookout points and walking tracks nearby.
-Do note though that weekends tend to get very busy there because it’s one of the tourist hot spots.

 Have a look at our guide with all Wentworth Falls walks and lookouts for a complete list of things to see and do in this area.

-Facilities: BBQs, shelters, tables, toilets, wheel-friendly (lookouts and walks nearby).
+Facilities: | BBQs, shelters, tables, toilets, parking, wheel-friendly (lookouts and walks nearby). |

 5. Lincoln’s Rock